yadhu103/PRODIGY_ML_02/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python installed along with libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.
-3. Open and run the `KMeans_Clustering.ipynb` notebook using Jupyter or any compatible environment.
+3. Open and run the `PRODIGY_ML_02.ipynb` notebook using Jupyter or any compatible environment.

 ## Results